US Open to AP: Umpire at Kyrgios match will keep working

-NEW YORK (AP) — The U.S. Tennis Association tells The Associated Press that the chair umpire who climbed out of his seat to talk with Nick Kyrgios during a second-round match will continue to officiate during the U.S. Open.
+NEW YORK (AP) — The chair umpire who climbed out of his seat to talk with Nick Kyrgios during a second-round match will continue to officiate during the U.S. Open.

-USTA spokesman Chris Widmaier says Friday a “comprehensive review” determined that chair umpire Mohamed Lahyani’s mid-match chat with the player went “beyond our protocol,” but he would not be sanctioned because of his “exemplary track record.”
+A “comprehensive review conducted by a number of tournament officials” determined that chair umpire Mohamed Lahyani’s mid-match chat with Kyrgios went “beyond our protocol,” U.S. Tennis Association spokesman Chris Widmaier told The Associated Press on Friday.

-Widmaier says Lahyani was told to “stick to those protocols for the rest of the tournament” and the official’s matches will be monitored.
+But Widmaier said that Lahyani would not be sanctioned, on account of his “exemplary track record as an international tennis official.”

-Kyrgios, a 23-year-old Australian, had dropped the first set and was trailing 3-0 in the second when Lahyani left his chair to go speak to him during a changeover.
-Kyrgios wound up beating Pierre-Hugues Herbert of France 4-6, 7-6 (6), 6-3, 6-0 and plays Roger Federer in the third round Saturday.
+“He now has a better understanding of what our protocols are and was informed that he needs to stick to those protocols for the rest of the tournament,” Widmaier said.
+“Each of his matches will be monitored.”

 Most Read Sports Stories